ThetaUP/empirical_parameter_estimate_distribution/README.md

 to estimate.
 More formally, based on the β0 and β1 arrays (that come from the m bootstrap samples), we calculate the sample covariance matrix ∑, which is the 2nd (after the vector of means) parameter of the 2-dimensional normal distribution.

+## usage
+We supply some demonstration code.
+The script ___ generates some exemplary data.
+Then the procedure is tested on this simulated dataset.
+The function definitions are located in the file mod.R